1623 and Steps for the Future present

 Derby Theatre Studio

 "I should know you"

 : King Lear

 Lear has dementia.
 His children never visit him.
 He forbids it, ever since they disobeyed him and he disowned them many years ago.
 So what happens when Cordelia - his youngest, whose betrayal was the greatest - knocks on his door?
 Why has she come back?
+What's her story?
 And is there any chance of reconciliation?